Humber Warhawks: 2018 season

-After a difficult start to the season going 0–4, the Warhawks spirit wasn't dampened and the beginning of the season was seen as a good learning curve for the young squad, an interesting test as the 0–4 Knottingley Raiders travelled to Humber, on a very hot July afternoon the Warhawks determination and effort paid off with an 18–8 victory, rookie Brad Wright scoring a brace of receiving touchdowns both thrown by Josh Guthrie in only his second career start.
-The Warhawks moved to 1–4 and showed that they were capable of big performances.
+After a difficult start to the season going 0–4, the Knottingley Raiders travelled to Humber, on a July afternoon the Warhawks determination and effort paid off with an 18–8 victory, rookie Brad Wright scoring a brace of receiving touchdowns both thrown by Josh Guthrie in only his second career start.
+The Warhawks moved to 1–4.
 The heat that afternoon was matched and then bettered 7 days later as the two teams rematched in Knottingley, an injury hit Warhawks team took the game to the Raiders eventually and coming away with a 6–6 draw taking their 2018 record to 1–4–1.

 The final 2 games of the season looked to be big tests against strong and experienced teams starting at home to Birmingham Bulls, having almost secured a play off spot the Bulls were heavy favourites, but another spirited and determined performance saw the Warhawks hold the Bulls to one of their lowest points tallies of the season, but still going down 16–0.
 At 1–5–1 there was one game left to play and a trip to local rivals Lincoln, taking the lead through a Steffen Hagavei touchdown, Tom Barker scoring later in the game but ultimately a 40–16 defeat in the game for Humber.

-The season ended with 1–6–1 record the Humber Warhawks but despite the losing record there was a lot to take from it, blooding in a lot of new guys was always going to be a difficult season but points scored and some good team and individual performances gave the team a good building block for the next season.
+The season ended with 1–6–1 record the Humber Warhawks.
+Points scored, teamwork and individual performances gave the team a good building block for the next season.